hmrc/income-tax-mtd-changelog/README.md

 Retrieve Charitable Giving Tax Relief:

-- The optional array `nonUkCharities` has been removed from the response body for tax years 2025-26 onwards
+- The optional object `nonUkCharities` has been removed from the response body for tax years 2025-26 onwards

 ---